LKWLaLa/url-shortener-fe/README.md

 ### Dependencies:

-- This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), and requires Node >= 6 to run.
+- This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), and requires Node >= 6 to run, as well as either [npm](https://www.npmjs.com/get-npm), or [yarn](https://yarnpkg.com/en/docs/install#mac-stable) for package management.

 ### Installation Guide: